 icon on the right, and select Advanced Calculation -> Comparison -> Custom.

-On the Comparison Settings page, configure the following parameters.
+In the Comparison Settings window, configure the parameters.

 Parameter